 Hanover County’s symbol is the old Courthouse at Hanover Courthouse, which dates back to about 1740 and is one of the oldest in Virginia.
 Hanover native Patrick Henry gained fame as a young lawyer in its courtroom when he argued the “Parson’s Cause” case against the English Crown in 1763.
 This case is still re-enacted every summer in the historic Courthouse by actors associated with a non-profit organization called The Parson’s Cause Foundation.
 Also on the grounds of historic Courthouse are an Old Stone Jail that operated from the mid-19th century until the early 1960s and a memorial to Confederate soldiers that was dedicated in 1914.

 Across Rt.
-301 from Hanover Courthouse is Hanover Tavern, which originally served as an overnight stop on the stagecoach route between Richmond and Williamsburg during Colonial times.
+301 from Hanover Courthouse is Hanover Tavern, which originally served as an overnight stop on the stagecoach route between areas to the north and Richmond and Williamsburg during Colonial times.
 Visitors to the original Hanover Tavern included George Washington, the Marquis de Lafayette and Lord Cornwallis, who surrendered to Washington at Yorktown.
 Patrick Henry lived at the Tavern for several years after his marriage to the daughter of the Tavern’s owners.
 The oldest section of the current structure dates back to 1791.
-The history of the tavern includes Barksdale Theatre, the nation’s first dinner theater, founded in 1953.
+Barksdale Theatre, the nation’s first dinner theater, was founded in Hanover Tavern in 1953.

 Henry, known as the “voice of the American Revolution” because of speeches like “give me liberty or give me death” was Virginia’s first governor and served five terms.
-He was born near Studley and lived in the Hanover Courthouse area for much of his life.
-Scotchtown, located west of Ashland, was his home during much of the Revolutionary period and is operated as a museum by the Association for the Preservation of Virginia Antiquities.
+He was born near Studley and lived in Hanover County for much of his life.
+Scotchtown, located west of Ashland, was his home during much of the Revolutionary period and is operated as a museum by Preservation Virginia.
 A number of events are held at Scotchtown throughout the year.